 \section{Introduction}

-The energy re-dispatch problem has gained increased importance with the rising cost of energy production and the retirement of fossil energy sources.
-As traditional fossil fuel-based power plants are phased out due to environmental regulations and sustainability goals, the energy grid is increasingly relying on renewable energy sources such as wind and solar.
-While these renewable sources are cleaner, they are also more variable and less predictable, which complicates the task of balancing supply and demand.
+The intelligent control of power systems gained increased importance with the rising cost of energy production and the retirement of fossil energy sources.
+As traditional fossil fuel-based power plants are phased out due to environmental regulations and sustainability goals, the power system is increasingly relying on renewable energy sources such as wind and solar.
+While these renewable sources are cleaner, they are also more volatile and less predictable, which complicates the task of balancing supply and demand.

 Simultaneously, the cost of energy production is rising due to several factors, including higher fuel prices, increased operational costs, and the investment required to integrate renewable energy sources into the grid.
 This scenario necessitates a more dynamic and cost-effective approach to energy dispatch.
-Efficient re-dispatch strategies are crucial to minimize production costs while ensuring that the power system remains reliable and stable.
-This involves optimizing the output of available generators, considering the variable nature of renewable energy, and managing the constraints of the power grid.
-By addressing these challenges, the energy re-dispatch process helps in maintaining a balance between economic efficiency and the transition towards a more sustainable energy future.
+Efficient redispatch strategies are crucial to minimize production costs while ensuring that the power system remains reliable and stable.
+This involves optimizing the output of available generators, considering the volatile nature of renewable energy, and managing the constraints of the power system.
+By addressing these challenges, power system redispatch helps in maintaining a balance between economic efficiency and the transition towards a more sustainable energy future.

-The resulting mathematical problems from this scenario are hard combinatorial optimization problems.
-These problems involve numerous variables and constraints, making them highly complex and difficult to solve.
-Due to the infamous P$\not =$NP problem, we do not expect that an efficient algorithm exists for solving these problems optimally in polynomial time.
-As a result, for large-scale problem instances, no efficient solvers currently exist that can provide optimal solutions within a practical timeframe.
-This computational challenge underscores the need for advanced optimization techniques and heuristic methods to provide approximate solutions that are both feasible and effective in real-world applications.
-However, Quantum Computing could be a viable solution, offering the potential to solve these complex optimization problems more efficiently than classical computing methods.
+Mathematical formulations of this scenario turn out to be hard combinatorial optimization problems.
+These problems involve numerous variables and constraints, making them difficult to solve.
+Assuming P$\not =$NP, we do not expect that an efficient algorithm exists for solving these problems optimally in polynomial time.
+As a result, for large-scale problem instances, no efficient solvers currently exist that can provide optimality guarantees within a practical timeframe.
+This computational challenge underscores the need for advanced optimization techniques and heuristics to provide solutions that are both feasible and effective in real-world scenarios.